Glavo/japp/README.md

 Features being implemented:

-* Pack multiple JARs into one file;
+* Pack multiple modular or non-modular JARs into one file;
 * Preserves all `module-info.class`, works well with the JPMS (Java Platform Module System);
 * Share data between class files to reduce file size;
 * Automatic selection of applicable Java;